mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 visitor pattern @Gamma1994, and invokes methods on the `tamara::FixWalker` accordingly.

 At present, the main problem to fix up is situations in which cells can have multiple drivers.
-This occurs when replicating wires connecting the cells.
+This occurs when replicating the wires connecting the cells.
 A second pass is necessary in order to correctly connect the replicated wires to the replicated cells.
 This special case is detected by a `tamara::FixWalker` instance that specifically looks for cells:
 - Which are driven by 3 wires; and